 Accepts a text string and voice profile, requests Gemini to synthesize

-native audio data, and streams the resulting audio file back to the client.
+native audio data, and streams the resulting audio file back.

 """